Vevo2: A Unified and Controllable Framework for Speech and Singing Voice Generation: Introduction

 \section{Introduction}

 Controllable generation of human voice is an important research topic in the field of audio generation~\cite{tts-book-tanxu,xietianxin-survey}.
 In recent years, remarkable progress has been achieved in speech generation, particularly in zero-shot text-to-speech (TTS)~\cite{naturalspeech3,seedtts,maskgct,cosyvoice}, largely propelled by the availability of large-scale training corpora.
-However, for more challenging domains such as singing voice—which can be regarded as a highly expressive form of speech with strictly constrained prosody (e.g., \textit{melody})~\cite{singingvoice-science}—achieving both high generation quality and controllability remains challenging~\cite{seedmusic,yue}.
+However, for more challenging domains such as singing voice—which can be regarded as a highly expressive form of speech with strictly constrained prosody (e.g., \textit{melody})\footnote{This paper adopts a definition in which \textit{prosody} refers to the suprasegmental attributes of human voice, including pitch, duration, and loudness.
+We regard \textit{melody}—which primarily involves pitch and duration (with rhythm viewed as a temporal organization of duration)—as a specific and more constrained form of prosody.}~\cite{singingvoice-science}—achieving both high generation quality and controllability remains challenging~\cite{seedmusic,yue}.

 This paper focuses on unifying controllable speech and singing voice generation.
 Our motivation is based on the hypothesis that learning for speech and singing voice can be mutually beneficial through unified modeling.
-Specifically, the abundance of speech data can supplement the typically smaller singing voice datasets~\cite{emilia,gtsinger}, potentially improving the overall quality of generated singing voice~\cite{yue}.
-Conversely, the inherent expressiveness of singing voice, when incorporated into a unified learning framework, can enhance expressive speech generation~\cite{yicheng-trans} and strengthen prosody-following capabilities, which is especially advantageous for tasks such as speech editing (Section~\ref{sec:expt-controllability}).
+Specifically, (1) \textbf{\textit{Speech $\rightarrow$ Singing Voice}}: the abundance of speech data can supplement the typically smaller singing voice datasets~\cite{emilia,gtsinger}, potentially improving the overall quality of generated singing voice~\cite{yue}.
+(2) \textbf{\textit{Singing Voice $\rightarrow$ Speech}}: the inherent expressiveness of singing voice, when incorporated into a unified learning framework, can enhance expressive speech generation~\cite{yicheng-trans}.
+Besides, since singing voices inherently contain structured melodic patterns, learning to model them helps the system enhance its ability to follow melody, thereby improving overall prosody-following capability.
+This capability is particularly beneficial for tasks such as prosody-preserved speech editing (Section~\ref{sec:expt-controllability-text-prosody}).